 - everywhere on our campuses (residences, offices, walkways, etc.)

-- property off campus owned by USC (such as Greek houses or USC office buildings)
+- property off campus owned by USC or a USC recognized student organization (such as Greek houses or USC office buildings)

 - sidewalks and streets immediately adjacent to USC’s campuses

 For a clear picture of Clery boundaries, please refer to our Clery maps.

 Clery requires that we file crimes according to federal standards, terms and definitions.
 At times, crime titles may not correlate with California state standards.
 View a complete list of Clery crimes and definitions.